nilscox/expect/README.md

 expect({ foo: 'bar' }).toEqual({ foo: expect.stringMatching(/^b/) });
 ```

-But not all of jest's matchers are implemented, so it's not a drop-in replacement, unlike [vitest](https://vitest.dev/api/#expect) does.
-There are also some differences that make testing things a bit easier:
+But not all of jest's matchers are implemented, so it's not a drop-in replacement, unlike [vitest](https://vitest.dev/api/#expect).
+The differences with jest's assertion library aim to make testing a bit easier, by implementing new features, improving TypeScript integration, and allowing extensibility at different levels.

 ```ts
 // typescript error because we expected foo to be a string